KohaAloha/koha-testing-docker/README.md

 # koha-testing-docker

-This project aims to provide a dockered solution for running the Koha ILS tests inside Docker containers.
+This project provides a dockered solution for running a Koha ILS development environment inside Docker containers.

-It is built on a packages install on Debian 9, with the needed tweaks (including koha-gitify) in order to create such environment.
+It is built using the package install with the needed tweaks (including koha-gitify) in order to create such environment.

 The *docker-compose.yml* file is self explanatory.